kairos-io/kcrypt-discovery-challenger/README.md

 ## Remote Attestation Flow

 The kcrypt-challenger implements a secure TPM-based remote attestation flow for disk encryption key management.
+The system includes special handling for LiveCD mode to support installation scenarios where PCR values differ between the installation media and the installed system.

 The following diagram illustrates the complete attestation process:

 ```mermaid
 sequenceDiagram